waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ## Miscellaneous

 ### Sarcastic Discard (Changed)
-* If there are multiple cards that a Sarcastic Discard could apply to, then it promises that it is on the left-most card.
+* If there are multiple cards that a *Sarcastic Discard* could apply to, then it promises that it is on the left-most card.

 ### Sarcastic Discard Shift
-* If the players defer a turn to perform a Sarcastic Discard, and if there are multiple cards that a Sarcastic Discard could apply to, then the position of the promised card "shifts" over by 1 card.
+* If the players defer a turn to perform a *Sarcastic Discard*, and if there are multiple cards that a *Sarcastic Discard* could apply to, then the position of the promised card "shifts" over by 1 card.

 ### Self Color Ejection